 The Particle Atlas

-The Particle Atlas, originally published in six volumes, is an exhaustive description of small particles and the skills necessary to master identification in your own laboratory at your microscope.
-It is the final product, in two editions, of research commenced under the direction of Dr. Walter McCrone with grants made by the National Institutes of Health (NIH).
-The second edition appeared in six volumes in 1973-1979 and an updated CD-ROM in 1992.
+The Particle Atlas is an exhaustive description of small particles and the skills necessary to master identification in your own laboratory at your microscope.
+It is the final product, in two editions, of research commenced under the direction of Dr. Walter C. McCrone with grants made by the National Institute of Health (NIH) to McCrone Research Institute in Chicago and was the first research activity undertaken by the Institute upon its incorporation in 1960.
+The first edition was published in 1967.
+The second edition appeared in six volumes from 1973-1979, and the electronic edition was published by McCrone Research Institute in 1992.

 Widely recognized, is both a unique database of identifying information on all major classes of particulate material and an outstanding reference on analytical microscopy.
 Particles are described according to individual optical and morphological properties and are revealed by polarized light microscopy, transmission and scanning electron microscopy, electron diffraction, X-Ray and fluorescence spectroscopy.
 Thousands of optical and electron micrographs are included for visual reference.
 The text explains detailed procedures for microscope set-up, sample preparation and analysis.